Step 1: Choose a Business Structure

 How much does it cost to start a business in Arkansas?

-Forming an Arkansas LLC is easily done by filing Articles of Organization with the Arkansas Secretary of State for a fee of $50.
+Forming an Arkansas LLC is easily done by filing a Certificate of Organization with the Arkansas Secretary of State for a fee of $50.

 Does Arkansas require a business license?